bansi36/NLP-fb_comments-scraper/README.md

 - profile_data.json which is the output of the first code, convert it into the csv file using the json_to_csv_conv.py and get profile_data.csv file.
 - Then in text processing there are tokenization, part of speech tagging, stop word removal, stemming and lemmatization steps performed.

-- Feature Extraction
+-> Feature Extraction

- ->The raw data or a sequence of symbols cannot be fed directly to the algorithms themselves as most of them expect numerical feature vectors with a fixed size rather than the raw text documents with variable length.
+- The raw data or a sequence of symbols cannot be fed directly to the algorithms themselves as most of them expect numerical feature vectors with a fixed size rather than the raw text documents with variable length.

- -> scikit-learn provides utilities for the most common ways to extract numerical features from text content, namely:
+- scikit-learn provides utilities for the most common ways to extract numerical features from text content, namely:

     - tokenizing strings and giving an integer id for each possible token, for instance by using white-spaces and punctuation as token separators.